 6. Tuning the Resonant Drumhead – What, Why and How?

-Do you ever wonder why cylindrical drums have two drumheads, what does the resonant head add to the acoustics of the drum, and how does it influence the sound?
-Well, there are two reasons..
+Do you ever wonder why cylindrical drums have two drumheads, what exactly does the resonant head add to the acoustics of the drum, and how exactly does it influence the sound?
+Well, there are two main reasons..

 Firstly, a cylindrical drum with just one drumhead is very inefficient, energy wise, because as soon as the head is hit, all the energy created from the hit gets transferred into acoustic energy that leaves the drum and heads off into the space of the room or performance area.
 If we have a second drumhead, then a good proportion of that energy is reflected back into the drum, and the two drumheads vibrate together, holding the energy inside the drum within the air that is trapped inside.
 This makes drums resonate for longer, and hence in a more musical way, and allows more powerful and louder sounds to be emitted by the conservation of energy within the drum.